collective/plone.app.imagecropping/README.rst

 ============

-There is a view @@croppingeditor available for every content type implementing ``IImageCropping`` via an object action.
+There is a view @@croppingeditor available for every content type implementing ``IImageCroppingMarker`` via an object action.
+There are specific markers for Archetypes and Dexterity based types:
+- ``plone.app.imagecropping.dx.IImageCroppingDX``
+- ``plone.app.imagecropping.at.IImageCroppingAT``

-The Interface is implemented by default for ATImage and plone.app.contenttypes image.
+The interfaces are implemented by default for ATImage/NewsItem and plone.app.contenttypes image.

 The editor view shows at maximum three columns:

- - Image Fields column (only visible when more than one image field is available)
+ - Image fields column (only visible when more than one image field is available)
  - Image scales column (only visible when more than one scale is available)
  - Cropping editor column